nirizr/argparseweb/README.md

 `get()` and `getone()` wrap the `dispatch()` method and yield results as they are submitted in the web form, providing an interface that resembles the `parse_args()` method.

 ### Basic examples ###
-This example will set up an http server, get one valid input, tear the http server down print a welcoming message to stdout and exit:
+This example will set up an http server, get one valid input, tear the http server down, print a welcoming message to stdout and exit:
 ```
 #!python